 Transfer all files in source folder overwriting any existing files at the destination.
 Remove orphan files in the destination folder.
 This is an option for 100% mirroring without caring about the result of file comparisons, in terms of either file time or file size, between both sides.

 Before action: the orphan file 'have_no.rar' at the destination is removed after the action.

 3.1 Include subfolders: whether synchronize subfolders as well.

 3.2 Ignore file name case: when comparing local and remote files, ignore file name case difference.

 3.3 Compare file size rather than file time: by default, TurboFTP compares file time stamps during synchronization.
-Due to the limitation of regular FTP, where time in remote file listing is within the accuracy of minute, you might want to decide which files to transfer based on the file size difference in bytes.
+Due to the limitation of regular FTP, where time in remote file listing is within the accuracy of a minute, you might want to decide which files to transfer based on the file size difference in bytes.
 Note that is this option is selected and the source file size is different from the destination file size, TurboFTP will consider the source file is 'newer'.

-3.4 The last two options only relate to visual comparison of Folder Synchronization in TurboFTP and will be ignored when doing automated synchronizations.
+3.4 The last two options only relate to the visual comparison of Folder Synchronization in TurboFTP and will be ignored when doing automated synchronizations.

 4. Execute external programs during synchronization

 TurboFTP allows you to interface your own workflow processes with its synchronization action.
 External programs can be executed before the task, after task and against each downloaded file(locally) or uploaded

 4.1 Execute Programs before Task